ideasonpurpose/developer-guidelines/README.md

 Modern tooling makes it easy to deliver clean, appropriately formatted code.
-Please consider using IOP's [`.editorconfig`][editorconfig] file as a starting point, most of the coding rules in this document are included in that file.
+Please consider using IOP’s [`.editorconfig`][editorconfig] file as a starting point, most of the coding rules in this document are included in that file.

 IOP **RECOMMENDS** the use of linting and code-quality tools like [eslint][] and [phpcs][].